 The sesame note in perfumery

-The oriental-woody “Very Irresistible for Men" and "ONDE Extase” play with the sesame note sometimes in the heart and sometimes in the background to create mysterious and enticing notes.
-For “Onde extase”, a pretty feminine fragrance inspired by the art of geishas, the sesame note matches cedarwood and white musks to provide a deep, exotic trail.
-In Very Irresistible for Men, the sesame note combines with mocha to offer gourmet and shimmering hearts.
+Vanilla oriental Ambre Narguilé, part of the Hermessence collection from Hermès, showcases the sesame note in its top accord, accompanied by rum, cinnamon, and caramel to create a deliciously oriental and gourmand olfactory experience.
+Oriental-woody fragrances such as "Very Irresistible for Men" and "ONDE Extase" utilize the sesame note in various ways, either in the heart or the base, to create mysterious and alluring notes.
+In "Onde extase," inspired by the art of geishas, the sesame note is combined with cedarwood and white musks to produce a deep, exotic trail.
+Meanwhile, in "Very Irresistible for Men," the sesame note is blended with mocha for a sumptuous and vibrant heart.